 I tend to synthesize a variety of trainings (of which I am certified) into my True Colors workshops.

-Fusing data renders a richer, deeper learning experience and a fresh look at temperament research.
+Fusing data renders a richer, more profound learning experience and a fresh look at temperament research.

 True Colors has been around for quite a while; I am happy to add my own elements to refresh it a bit.

-Now is a good time to explain some of the color jargon I typically use on my blog and in my real life.
+Now is an excellent time to explain some of the color jargon I typically use on my blog and in my real life.

-Blue – When I say “Blue”, I’m referring to the temperament that tends to be warm and relationship-oriented.
+– When I say “Blue,” I’m referring to the temperament that tends to be warm and relationship-oriented.
 These people find joy in authenticity, harmony, and peaceful environments.
-Think about it: the color blue is calming; just as an ocean is soothing.
+Think about it: the color blue is calming, just as an ocean is soothing.
 Similarly, Blues are reassuring people and usually embrace tranquility.

-Green – the Green temperament is quite logical, cognitive, and often analytical.
+Green – the Green temperament is logical, cognitive, and often analytical.
 Green is the color of life and growth.
-It represents renewal just as this temperament is always seeking new challenges and fresh ways to innovate.
+It represents renewal, just as this temperament always seeks new challenges and fresh ways to innovate.
 The Green temperament loves to invent, create, and design new things and tackle fresh challenges.

 Orange – these are the fun-seekers (and fun-bringers) of the world.
-They are often very energetic and enjoy frequent change.
+They are often exceptionally energetic and enjoy frequent change.
 Electric.
 Invigoration.
 That’s the color Orange.
 I need not say more.
-You can read a full profile about the Orange personality type on my blog here.
+You can read a complete profile about the Orange personality type on my blog here.

 No, they will not ALL apply…